scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 * Create a new AAD app (*Azure Portal->Azure Active Directory->App Registrations*).
 * On *Authentication* tab add a *Redirect URI* (should be like 'https://your-function-app.azurewebsites.net') and enable *ID tokens* **and** *Access tokens*.
 * Create a new Function App instance with *.Net Core* stack and setup *Easy Auth* with *AAD in Advanced Mode* for it.
-Specify your AAD app's Client ID and 'https://login.microsoftonline.com/your-tenant-id/v2.0' as *Issuer Url*.
+Set *Client ID* to AAD app's Client ID (aka Application ID) and set *Issuer Url* to `https://login.microsoftonline.com/<your-tenant-id>/v2.0`.
 Also set *Action to take when request is not authenticated* to *Allow anonymous requests (no action)* (since statics are hosted by the same endpoint, they should be accessible without authentication).
 * Set **AzureWebJobsStorage** configuration setting to the correct Azure Storage instance (the one that's being used by your Durable Functions).
 * Set **DFM_HUB_NAME** configuration setting to the Hub Name that's being used by your Durable Functions.
 * Open **durablefunctionsmonitor.dotnetbackend** folder with Visual Studio Code and deploy it to your Function App instance.